Kennedy Expressway construction: Express lanes in both directions to soon close for several months

 According to IDOT, this work is anticipated to be completed later this fall.

-The final phase of the project will begin in the spring of 2025, with the outbound side of the roadway getting the finishing touches.
+The final phase of the project, Phase 3, will begin in the spring of 2025, with the outbound side of the roadway getting the finishing touches.

-Much like the first phase did to the inbound side, two mainline outbound lanes will be closed at a time during construction, with the reversible express lanes remaining open in the outbound direction to help alleviate traffic flow.

-New LED lights, painting and signage will be installed in “Hubbard’s Cave” on the outbound side.

 These lane closures are expected to remain in place until late fall of 2025, according to IDOT officials.